callum-oakley/jsq/README.md

 # jsq

-jsq is a tool for evaluating a JavaScript function and printing the result.
+jsq is a tool for evaluating some JavaScript and printing the result.

 ## Help

 ```
-Evaluate a JavaScript function and print the result
+Evaluate some JavaScript and print the result

-Usage: jsq [OPTIONS] [BODY]
+Usage: jsq [OPTIONS] [SCRIPT]

 Arguments:
-  [BODY]  The body of the JavaScript function to be evaluated [default: $]
+  [SCRIPT]  The JavaScript to be evaluated [default: $]

 Options:
   -j, --json-in      Parse input as JSON
   -y, --yaml-in      Parse input as YAML
   -t, --toml-in      Parse input as TOML
-  -J, --json-out     Print output as JSON
+  -J, --json-out     Print result as JSON
-  -Y, --yaml-out     Print output as YAML
+  -Y, --yaml-out     Print result as YAML
-  -T, --toml-out     Print output as TOML
+  -T, --toml-out     Print result as TOML
-  -N, --no-out       Don't print output
+  -N, --no-out       Don't print result
-  -f, --file <FILE>  Read BODY from FILE
+  -f, --file <FILE>  Read SCRIPT from FILE
   -h, --help         Print help
   -V, --version      Print version

-Input is avaialable in BODY as $.
-Environment variables are available in BODY prefixed by $.
+Input is avaialable in SCRIPT as $.
+Environment variables are available in SCRIPT prefixed by $.
 ```

 ## Example